Ppafu/react-weather-app/README.md

 ## Features:

-📍 display weather based on location
+📍 Display weather based on location

-🔍 search for a city by name
+🔍 Search for a city by name

-☀️ display the current weather conditions
+☀️ Display the current weather conditions

-📅 a weekly forecast
+📅 A weekly forecast

 ## Development stack: